GenericMappingTools/gmt/doc/rst/source/psrose.rst

 .. _-G:

 **-G**\ *fill*
-    Selects shade, color or pattern for filling the sectors [Default is no fill]K.
+    Selects shade, color or pattern for filling the sectors [Default is no fill].

 .. _-I: